 - Andalucian style boutique hotel.

-- Near tram station and 15 minute walk from Seville Cathedral.
+- Near tram station and a 15-minute walk from Seville Cathedral.

 - Book your stay here